-Much of what historians and scholars of religion know about the Dogon, their religious beliefs and rituals is credited to the work of Marcel Griaule (1898-1956), a French anthropologist who engaged in ethnographic research of several African cultures during the first half of the 20th century.
-Griaule specialized in studying Dogon culture, and through his access to a blind elder by the name Ogotemmêli as well as living with the Dogon for 15 years (prior to his meeting with Ogotemmêli), Griaule obtained a wealth of data on Dogon socio-religious beliefs, practices, and rituals.
+Much of what historians and scholars of religion know about the Dogon, their religious beliefs and rituals is credited to the work of Marcel Griaule (1898-1956), a French anthropologist who engaged in ethnographic research of several African cultures during the first half of the twentieth century.
+Griaule specialized in studying Dogon culture.
+Through his access to a blind elder called Ogotemmêli and living with the Dogon for fifteen years (prior to meeting Ogotemmêli), Griaule obtained a wealth of data on their socio-religious beliefs, practices, and rituals.
 He presented his work in his book Conversations With Ogotemmêli: an Introduction To Dogon Religious Ideas (1948).

 Dogon Origin Myth and the Nommo

-The Dogon believe that all objects are endowed with spiritual power, and that they universe itself was originally contained in a seed or an egg containing the germ of all things.
-All that exists originally began as a vibration in this egg, and that man’s form was prefigured in it so that it is echoed in the form of the universe itself.
+The Dogon believe that all objects are endowed with spiritual power and that they universe was originally contained in a seed or an egg containing the germ of all things.
+All that exists first began as a vibration in this egg.
+Man’s form was prefigured in the egg so that it is echoed in the form of the universe itself.

 The Dogon worship the male-female twin ancestral beings called the Nommo.
 According to Dogon belief, the Nommo were fathered by the god Amma when he created the cosmic egg, and they are typically described as amphibious, fish-like beings.
 The Nommo are said to have been inside the egg awaiting birth so that they could bring order to the world.
-However, the egg was shaken and one of the male twins, Yurugu, broke out of it prematurely, and created the Earth from his placenta.
+The egg was shaken, however, and one of the male twins, Yurugu, broke out of it prematurely and created the Earth from his placenta.
 The father Amma then sent the three remaining Nommo down to earth where they established the institutions and rituals necessary for the renewal and continuation of life.
 However, because of what happened to Yurug, the world is imperfect and has been tainted right from the beginning.

-The Hogon is an elderly male, spiritual leader of the Dogon village who lives alone within a hut constructed, furnished, and decorated to symbolize the universe.
-The Hogon moves with the rhythms of the world: at dawn he sits facing east towards the rising sun, then walks through the homestead following the oder of the four cardinal points, and at dusk sits facing west.
+The Hogon is an elderly male, spiritual leader of the Dogon village who lives alone in a hut constructed, furnished, and decorated to symbolize the universe.
+The Hogon moves with the rhythms of the world: at dawn he sits facing east towards the rising sun, then walks through the homestead following the order of the four cardinal points, and at dusk sits facing west.
 His attire also symbolizes the world: in the Hogon’s cylindrical headdress is a woven image symbolizing the seven spiral vibrations that shook the cosmic egg of the world.
-This all evidences the Hogon’s important socio-religious function, particularly in times of crises.
-During such moments the village chiefs will gather around the Hogon’s headdress, and the Hogon will speak into it and upturn it on the ground.
-Upturning the headdress is also symbolic for how the world has been upturned and need to be restored to harmony by Amma.
+This all evidences the Hogon’s important socio-religious function, particularly in times of crisis.
+During moments of crisis the village chiefs will gather around the Hogon’s headdress.
+The Hogon will speak into it and upturn it on the ground.
+Upturning the headdress is also symbolic for how the world has been upturned and needs to be restored to harmony by Amma.

-The Dogon have a few types of elaborate masks, some which resemble an animal or a human being, worn by dancers at funerals where funeral rituals are performed with the intention of guiding the spirit of the deceased person into the afterlife.
+The Dogon have several elaborate masks, some which resemble an animal or a human being, worn by dancers at funerals.
+Funeral rituals are performed to guide the spirit of the deceased person into the afterlife.
 Every few years the dama is organized.
 This is a ritual through which all those who have died since the last dama join the realm of the ancestors.
-The deceased, believed by the Dogon to be in the realm of the ancestors, are worshipped together with the spirits of the ancestors.
+The deceased, believed by the Dogon to be in the realm of the ancestors, are worshiped together with the spirits of the ancestors.

 Ambalu, S. et al. 2013.
 The Religions Book. p.
 48-49.